 If during the study you require any vaccinations for health, travel, or occupational reasons, you should inform the study team beforehand.
-We ask you not to receive any other vaccines within 30 days (before and after) receiving the study vaccines.
+We ask you not to receive any other vaccines within $\underline{30}$ days (before and after) of receiving the study injections.
 If you are prescribed any new medications during the study, please inform the study team.